Are Minor Cracks in Your Foundation a Cause for Concern?

 As with many home repairs, cracks in your foundation should be addressed earlier rather than later.
 Whether you notice a small crack or a large crack in your home’s foundation, it’s important to have a foundation specialist evaluate it to determine if the damage falls into one of the following categories:

 - Minor, monitoring needed to watch for changes or worsening conditions; and

 Get in the habit of routinely inspecting your foundation and be aware of any cracks or areas that bulge or lean.
 In addition to the telltale sign of visible cracks in your foundation, be on the hunt for other areas in your home that may indicate an issue with your foundation:

 - Bulging or leaning interior walls (due to shifting foundations)

 - Buckling or bulging of floors (another indicator of a shifting foundation; A quick test is to use a ball to see if it’ll roll when placed on the floor)

 - Windows and doors that become difficult to open and close

 - Cracks in walls (especially over doorways, windows or where walls meet ceilings)

-If you have concerns about new or old cracks in your home’s foundation, schedule an appointment with one of our Austin or San Antonio foundation repair specialists.
+If you have concerns about new or old cracks in your home’s foundation, schedule an appointment with one of our Austin or San Marcos foundation repair specialists.
 Our experienced team will thoroughly evaluate your foundation and suggest the best options to safely fix the problem.